Drug-Free Communities (DFC) Support Program - New

 • County, city, township, and special district governments

-• State or federally recognized American Indian or Alaska Native tribal governments
+• Federally recognized American Indian or Alaska Native tribal governments

 • Tribal organizations, other than federally recognized tribal governments